 Less expensive projectors were not built to last.
 Clogged cooling channels, broken fans and overheated components can result in melted lenses or parts and repair costs are often higher than the original price of the unit.
 More expensive projectors can last longer.
 With proper, regular maintenance and a dust-free environment, an expensive projector can last several years but will require lamp bulb replacements.
 The average projector bulb lasts only 2,500 hours.

 Watchfire video displays are engineered to be hassle-free.
 We simplify connections and use quality components to boost quality and reliability while reducing the opportunity for failure.
-Watchfire proudly offers a five-year gold-star warranty and guarantee that we will continue to support our products for at least 10 years from the date the last model ships.
+Watchfire proudly offers a five-year gold-star warranty and guarantee that we will continue to support our products for at least 10 years.
 Plus, a Watchfire video display set for an appropriate indoor brightness level can last for over 100,000 hours.
 A projector the lamp would have to be changed 40 times to last that long.

 MAKE A SMART INVESTMENT